Homeschool resources can span a wide range of items: curricula, educational objects and tools, places, and even people!

 - Atlases, timelines and maps.
 These time-honored reference materials help build general knowledge in some of the least painless ways possible.

 - High-quality pencils.
 Not all pencils are created equal, and it shows … especially if your child is in high school and writing lots of essays.
-One mom recommended the Ticonderoga brand as one of her go-to homeschool resources.
+The Ticonderoga brand is legendary among homeschool circles!

 Places and people

 - Your area library.
-Not only do libraries provide books, but also audiobooks, CDs, movies and Internet access.
-If a particular book isn’t available in your area, requesting an interlibrary loan is usually the next step.
+Libraries provide not only books, but also audiobooks, CDs, movies and Internet access.
+If a particular book isn’t available in your area, try requesting an interlibrary loan.

 - Homeschool conferences.
-Many families find that conferences (such as our annual spring conference) and conventions offer some of the most invigorating homeschool experiences imaginable!
+Many families find that conferences (such as our April 5-6, 2024, conference) and conventions offer some of the most invigorating homeschool experiences imaginable!
 You’ll find rest and refreshment in a place with hundreds, if not thousands, of your fellow homeschoolers milling all around you – checking out curricula, discussing speaker topics and workshops, and also meeting in smaller groups for one-on-one networking and encouragement.

 - Facebook homeschool groups.
-We have a thriving community of homeschool groups on Facebook, especially in the Kansas City area.
-Check out Kansas City Homeschool, Kansas City Homeschooler’s Bulletin Board and Wild + Free KC (the last one is open to everyone, but a number of homeschoolers are in there).
+We have a thriving community of homeschool groups and pages on Facebook, especially in the Kansas City area.
+Check out the following (the first is our own!):

 - Our mentor moms.
 Mentoring moms allow you to ask any questions in the comfort and privacy of a one-to-one, mom-to-mom heart-to-heart!
 Simply fill out a form so we can match you to one of our volunteer moms, who have a heart for helping fellow homeschoolers.
 Everything is kept confidential between you and your mentor, and you can change mentors at any time.

-This post was originally published in June 2015.
-It has been updated for timeliness and detail.
+We have updated this post, originally published in June 2015, for timeliness and detail.